-Low Pressure Molding (LPM) is an ideal overmolding electronics method for delicate, low-volume electronic equipment.
-The LPM process is similar to HPM, but uses less pressure to inject molten plastic into a mold.
+The Low-Pressure Molding Process (LPM) is an ideal overmolding electronics method for delicate, low-volume electronic equipment.
+The LPM process is similar to HPM but uses less pressure to inject molten plastic into a mold.
 Because the pressure is reduced, this method requires more time than HPM, but—compared to potting—it offers a variety of benefits to help improve the cost, quality and time involved in overmolding delicate electronics like PCBs, connectors, sensors and cable assemblies.

-High Pressure Molding (HPM) is the manufacturing world’s answer to many production woes.
+The High-Pressure Molding Process (HPM) is the manufacturing world’s answer to many production woes.
 Instead of pouring liquid resin, this overmolding method injects the resin at high pressure into a metal mold.
 The extreme pressure presses the resin more tightly against the mold walls to create greater detail or produce parts with complex geometry.
 High pressure also makes this process fast, resulting in less production time and resources, a high production rate and, ultimately, a less expensive product.

 According to IPC Association Connecting Electronics Industries, the demand for printed circuit boards (PCB) and electronics manufacturing services has increased year-over-year by 39%.
 This surge is expected to continue.
 To keep up with demand, manufacturers must develop newer, leaner production processes that result in a faster turnaround time without adding to the cost of ownership or compromising quality.

-The downside of potting is that the process involves many steps and requires a long curing period that increases the cycle time and can be conducive to shrinking, putting the electronic component at risk.
+As opposed to the low-pressure molding process, the potting process involves many steps and requires a long curing period that increases the cycle time and can be conducive to shrinking, putting the electronic components at risk.
 Depending on the method used, potting materials and processes can also be quite expensive.
 For example, vacuum potting or using silicone rubber compounds.

-The Benefits of Low Pressure Overmolding Electronics vs. Potting
+The Benefits of Low-Pressure Molding Process for Electronics versus Potting

-By simplifying the process, manufacturers reduce the number of resources and manufacturing time involved in producing the product.
+By using the simplified low-pressure molding process, manufacturers reduce the number of resources and manufacturing time involved in producing the product.
 This cuts down on the cost of labor and materials, and will ultimately lower the cost of ownership.
 Thanks to the lower injection pressure involved in LPM, mold sets can also be made using aluminum, which is an affordable material with excellent thermal conductivity.

 3. Excellent Resistance and Protection